Photos by Marc Viquez, Stadium Journey

 Year Opened: 2004

 A lot has changed since the Giants played in town; for starters, Municipal Stadium is no longer around and was razed in 2000.
-The Skating was built as a WPA project and served home for various minor league operations, youth leagues, high school, and college baseball games.
-Its last tenant was the Wittenberg University Tigers.
+The stadium was built in 1937 as part of the WPA project and served as home for various minor league operations, youth leagues, and high school and college baseball games.

-Carleton Davidson Stadium debuted on April 23, 2004, as the new home for the Tigers baseball program on the same exact sight as Municipal Stadium.
+Carleton Davidson Stadium debuted on April 23, 2004, as the new home for the Wittenberg University Tigers baseball program on the same sight as Municipal Stadium.
 The $2.66 million stadium included 8 light towers and a 1,056 seating capacity that featured chair back seating.
-An impressive building for Division III baseball would later become an ideal residence for summer collegiate wood bat baseball.
+An impressive building for Division III baseball would later become an ideal residence for summer collegiate wood-bat baseball.

 The stadium gets its name from Carleton Davidson who was a prominent-area Chevrolet dealer, philanthropist, and history enthusiast.
 A $1 million lead gift to the capital campaign by trustees of the Carlton F. and Ruth T. Davidson Trust would ensure that his name would grace the stadium’s entrance upon its opening.

-When the Sliders relocated to Springfield in 2014 it opted for the Champion City moniker, probably due to the fact that the league already had a team named the Springfield Sliders in Illinois, but the nickname derives from when the city was the leading producer of the Champion Combined Reaper and Mower with Sweep Rake.
+When the Sliders relocated to Springfield in 2014 it opted for the Champion City moniker, probably because the league already had a team named the Springfield Sliders (now the Lucky Horseshoes) in Illinois, but the nickname derives from when the city was the leading producer of the Champion Combined Reaper and Mower with Sweep Rake.
 The demand was so high for the agriculture products that the manufacturing plant in town covered 54 acres and employed 2,000 people in the 1870s.

 Food & Beverage 3

-The concession stands house six taps featuring Miller Lite, Coors Light, Sam Adams, Blue Moon, Summer Shandy, and locally produced Frogtown IPA.
-The cost of each beer is either $3 or $4.
+The concession stands house five taps featuring Miller Lite, Coors Light, Sam Adams, Blue Moon, and Rhinegeist Truth IPA.
+There is another beer table at the entrance that sells cans of Harp, Corona, Truly's Hard Seltzers, and Smirnov Ice Smash varieties.
 The beer stand does not accept credit cards, but the main food area does and will give you a ticket to purchase a beer.

 A team shop is at the front of the entrance of the stadium near the ticket office offering a small collection of t-shirts and caps.
 The t-shirts are of very soft material and come in either red, blue, or black and sell for $12 apiece.
 Behind the concession stand is the Springfield/Clark County Baseball Hall of Fame and Museum featuring baseball bats and a collage of photos on the wall.

-The stadium is located two miles from Wittenberg University and next to Buck Creek and Little Miami Scenic Trail.
-Downtown Springfield offers a few fine-dining options that include Stella Bleu Bistro, Mel Urban Bistro, The Winds Cafe, and Cecil and Lime Cafe.
+The stadium is located two miles from Wittenberg University and next to Buck Creek and the Little Miami Scenic Trail.
+Downtown Springfield offers a few fine-dining options that include Stella Bleu Bistro, Mel Urban Bistro, The Winds Cafe, O'Conners Irish Pub, and Cecil & Lime.
 A few casual options available are Guerro’s Krazy Tacos, Hickory Inn, and Mother Stewart’s Brewing Company.

 Places to visit in town and nearby include Frank Lloyd Wright’s Westcott House, Hartman Rock Garden, Mad River Gorge & Nature Preserve, Springfield Museum of Art, and Young’s Jersey Dairy.
 Buck Creek offers kayaking and Ohio Caverns features many areas underground to explore.

-Springfield is situated in between Huntington Park in Columbus and Fifth Third Field in Dayton, each ballpark is less than 45 minutes from Springfield.
+Springfield is situated between Huntington Park in Columbus and Day Air Ballpark in Dayton, each venue is less than 45 minutes from Springfield.
 There are multiple lodging choices in town and along the five exits on I-70.

 The average crowd is about 400-500 people per game but certain group nights bring out much more to the stadium.
 The ballpark is small and cozy where most people seem to know one another.
-A small town environment with everyone either enjoying the game on the diamond or just a night outside of the house.
+A small-town and grassroots environment with everyone either enjoying the game on the diamond or just a night outside of the house.

-The ballpark is located two miles from downtown and off of Mitchell Road on the outskirts of town.
+The ballpark is located two miles from downtown and off Mitchell Road on the outskirts of town.
 The stadium’s entrance appears quite suddenly with a sign directing motorists into the parking lot.
-The stadium’s 1,000 seat capacity and one concourse make getting around quite simple and effective for the first time visitor.
+The stadium’s 1,000-seat capacity and one concourse make getting around quite simple and effective for the first-time visitor.

 Return on Investment 4

-The price of a box seat is $12, general admission is $8 for adults, and $6 for children, seniors, and members of the military.
+The price of a box seat is $15, general admission is $9 for adults, and $7 for children (ages 6-12), seniors, and members of the military.
 On Tuesday nights the cost of admission is $2 and on Wednesdays, all hot dogs are $1.
 The Kings feature a promo called the beer batter where if the opposing batter strikes out, all beers are a dollar off for the rest of the inning.

-Concession prices are very reasonable with a hot dog priced at $3 and draft beers selling for $4 a pint.
+Concession prices are very reasonable with a hot dog priced at $4 and domestic draft beers selling for $5 a pint.
 Depending on what night you attend a game, you can be assured that it won’t break the bank or put a dent in your wallet.

 Carleton Davidson Stadium is a very charming and perfectly-sized venue in the Prospect League.
-It looks like a ballpark and is able to stand out on its own providing a classic and simple experience of watching baseball in the small town of Springfield, Ohio.
-A nice little find somewhere in between two minor league cities.
+It looks like a ballpark and can stand out on its own providing a classic and simple experience of watching baseball in the small town of Springfield, Ohio.
+A nice little find somewhere in between two minor-league cities.